speedscale/docs/docs/reference/integrations/goreplay.md

 # GoReplay

 Speedscale can import traffic in the open source [GoReplay format](https://github.com/buger/goreplay).
-This lets you use your familiar tools to send test transactions to your app with traffic that was collected by Speedscale.
+This lets you use your familiar tools to send test requests to your app with traffic that was collected by Speedscale.

 ### Import